-So with in-person events likely off the table for 2021, what can be adapted, and most importantly, what should be adapted to maintain the “feeling” of these events?
+So with in-person sales recognition events likely off the table for 2021, what can be adapted, and most importantly, what should be adapted to maintain the “feeling” of these events?

 "The most important part about President’s Club and Sales Kickoff is how they make you feel." - Teri Turner

-Options that will still deliver on your goals for sales recognition events in 2021:
+Options that will still deliver on your goals for sales recognition programs in 2021.

 Below is a list of options that many leaders are deciding between for 2021 group travel events.
 The panelists shared their insight into the risk and results they’ve seen from each strategy:

 Risk: You are stuck in a waiting game as the pandemic continues.
 You could lose hefty deposits with hotels or event venues.
 Uncertainty and anxiety will build with top reps as you swirl around final decisions.

 Risk: You can only dangle a carrot for so long until people become frustrated, disinterested, or demotivated.
 As you leave reps waiting, you also run the risk of churn or leave in the next 6-12 months.

 Risk: Cash feels like just another paycheck.
 Plus, with cash being neither exclusive or memorable, it misses the primary goals of your in-person sales events or incentive program.

 Risk: Virtual events just add to Zoom fatigue and decreased engagement.
 And similar to cash, they also miss the opportunity to create lasting memories or give your reps the adventure they’re craving.